timtermtube/WebGocket/README.md

 # WebGocket
 "WebGocket" is the simplest websocket server in Golang.
-Just new Experiences and the Inspiration.
+It's just new Experiences and the Inspiration.